 For those who think processes and procedures are boring or unimportant, think about Walt Disney himself.
 He was disciplined in creating processes for everything, from the timing of a theme park ride to the serving of a hot dog.
 And he didn’t wait for employees or customers to complain about hassles before re-evaluating his processes.

 “We’ve always done it that way could simply mean you’ve been doing it wrong all along!”

 But how do you avoid falling into the trap of “if it ain’t broke.
 Don’t fix it”?
 What actions could you take to ensure you look at ways to constantly streamline and improve operational procedures?

 People are always in a hurry so speeding up processes should be a constant goal of any business.
-This is especially true of processes that can be annoying and time-consuming, like returning merchandise, calling customer service, and checking out with your purchases.
+This is especially true of processes that can be annoying and time-consuming, like returning merchandise, calling customer services, and checking out your purchases.

-Learn first-hand what’s working and what’s not – leaders must hear complaints firsthand, talking with customers and guests and understand what they like and don’t like.
-At Walt Disney World we started calling Guests who made complaints rather than simply reply by letter or email.
+Learn first-hand what’s working and what’s not.
+Leaders must hear complaints first-hand, talking with customers and Guests and understand what they like and don’t like.
+At Walt Disney World we started calling Guests who made complaints rather than simply replying by letter or email.
 The process took longer yes, but the two-way communication enabled us to fully understand the nature of the Guest’s complaint; and we often found out more than we otherwise would have done.
-This approach to service recovery makes a huge impression on guests and turns a problem into a positive experience for many.
+This approach to service recovery makes a huge impression on Guests and turns a problem into a positive experience for many.

-Constantly query employees – set up an advisory group of employees to talk to and find out what they think the issues are, elicit their ideas etc. Only do this if you’re willing to take action on the issues they come up; if the team sees you taking action you’ll earn credibility and the quantity and quality of feedback and suggestions will improve.
+Constantly query employees.
+Set up an advisory group of employees to find out what they think the issues are, elicit their ideas etc. Only do this if you’re willing to take action on the issues that come up; if the team sees you taking action you’ll earn credibility and the quantity and quality of feedback and suggestions will improve.